Spirik/GEM/README.md

 * *GEM_adafruit_gfx&* **setFontBig(** _const GFXfont*_ font = GEM_FONT_BIG[, _byte_ width = 6[, _byte_ height = 8[, _byte_ baselineOffset = 8]]] **)**  `Adafruit GFX version`
   *Accepts*: `const GFXfont*`[, `byte`[, `byte`[, `byte`]]]
   *Returns*: `GEM_adafruit_gfx&`
   Set font that will be displayed if height of menu item is enough to fit it (else small font will be used instead).
 Accepts pointer to the font that Adafruit GFX supports.
 See Adafruit GFX [documentation](https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts) for details on font format and possible conversion options.
 Note that using mono-spaced font is recommended (especially for editable menu items).
-Options `width` and `height` describes size of a single character, `baselineOffset` sets offset from the top of the character to baseline (helps to better adjust vertical alignment).
+Options `width` and `height` describe size of a single character, `baselineOffset` sets offset from the top of the character to baseline (helps to better adjust vertical alignment).
 Call this method without arguments to revert to default font supplied with GEM.

-* *GEM_adafruit_gfx&* **setFontSmall(** _const GFXfont*_ font = GEM_FONT_BIG[, _byte_ width = 4[, _byte_ height = 6[, _byte_ baselineOffset = 6]]] **)**  `Adafruit GFX version`
+* *GEM_adafruit_gfx&* **setFontSmall(** _const GFXfont*_ font = GEM_FONT_SMALL[, _byte_ width = 4[, _byte_ height = 6[, _byte_ baselineOffset = 6]]] **)**  `Adafruit GFX version`
   *Accepts*: `const GFXfont*`[, `byte`[, `byte`[, `byte`]]]
   *Returns*: `GEM_adafruit_gfx&`
   Set font that will be displayed if height of menu item is not enough to fit big font.
 Also used in titles of menu pages.
 Accepts pointer to the font that Adafruit GFX supports.
 See Adafruit GFX [documentation](https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts) for details on font format and possible conversion options.
 Note that using mono-spaced font is recommended (especially for editable menu items).
-Options `width` and `height` describes size of a single character, `baselineOffset` sets offset from the top of the character to baseline (helps to better adjust vertical alignment).
+Options `width` and `height` describe size of a single character, `baselineOffset` sets offset from the top of the character to baseline (helps to better adjust vertical alignment).
 Call this method without arguments to revert to default font supplied with GEM.

 * *GEM_adafruit_gfx&* **setForegroundColor(** _uint16_t_ color **)**  `Adafruit GFX version only`
   *Accepts*: `uint16_t`